Dweck's Fixed and Growth Mindsets

 Step 4.
 Take action.
 When you practice thinking and acting in a mindset of growth, it becomes easier to tackle obstacles in a more positive way.
 Think of it like practicing the violin or your hoop shot: nobody does it perfectly the first time.
 When you make a mistake, try to see it as a chance to learn.

 Think of how you can help your team by using the growth mindset.
 Praise your people for their efforts and for having an attitude of learning.
-If you had a fixed idea of someone's abilities, recognize and appreciate him when he improves.
+If you had a fixed idea of someone's abilities, recognize and appreciate them when they improve.
 You can support your team's development with workshops or coaching.
 To build teamwork and encourage people to voice their opinions and ideas, create an environment of open discussion and communication.

 If you have a fixed mindset, try to accept feedback and criticism as opportunities for developing your skills, rather than a judgment of your competence.
 Be open to learning and less defensive about failing.
 Remember, everybody makes mistakes!